case-contract-testing/contract-case/packages/documentation/docs/Alternatives/differences-to-pact.md

 - Currently ContractCase only supports Javascript / Typescript, with Jest
 - ContractCase does not yet support any message types
-- ContractCase does not yet support publishing verification results
 - ContractCase does not yet have date convenience matchers
 - ContractCase does not yet have XML or gRPC support
-- ContractCase cannot yet read Pact files during verification.
+- ContractCase cannot yet read Pact files during verification (it reads its own contract file format).

 ## Things Pact supports that ContractCase will not support